‘OG Insta Golf Girl’ Paige Spiranac Sizzles In Yoga Pants On The Green

-Professional golfer Paige Spiranac just wowed her fans with her latest update on Instagram: a picture where she stuns in a pair of yoga pants that hug her every curve.
+Professional golfer Paige Spiranac just wowed her fans with her latest update on Instagram — a picture where she stuns in a pair of yoga pants that hug her every curve.
 It’s little surprise that, as a professional athlete, Paige has a phenomenal figure.
 Accordingly, fans were going wild over the sultry shot.

-Self-described on her social media home page as the “OG Insta Golf Girl,” it’s fitting that the picture is set on a golf course.
-In the shot, Paige wears a pair of brown yoga pants so tight, they look nearly painted on.
+As Paige describes herself on her social media home page as the “OG Insta Golf Girl,” it’s fitting that the picture is set on a golf course.
+In the shot, the golfer wears a pair of brown yoga pants so tight, they look nearly painted on.
 Featuring moto-inspired ruching on the lower thigh in the front and below the knee in the back, they leave little of her toned legs to the imagination.

 Paige then paired the pants with a skintight cream top.
 The sleeveless nature of the shirt ably showcases her arms, which look strong and fit — no doubt from her golf practice.
 The top also features a trendy mock-neck accent, adding a chic vibe to the shot.
 Her hair was styled into a practical braided ponytail.